yadymartinez/ML-FizzBuzz-Project/README.md

 To generate the FizzBuzz data, the Dataset_Generator_ML_Fizz_Buzz(length_data, num_digits) function was defined:

-**Input**: length_data: the total of integer that we use in the model.
+**Input**: -length_data: the total of integer that we use in the model.
-           num_digits: the fixed-length binary representation can be 8, 10, 16, 32, 64.
+-num_digits: the fixed-length binary representation can be 8, 10, 16, 32, 64.

 For example if length_data= 1024 we create the Input data as binary encoding from 1, 2, 3,...,1024 and num_digits is the length of the binary representation that will be encoding the number.

 **Return**: X and y as a numpy array.
-                    X contain the number encoding in binary representation. y the labels fizz, buzz, fizzbuzz or none according to the number.
+-X contain the number encoding in binary representation.
+-y the labels fizz, buzz, fizzbuzz or none according to the number.

 ```python:
 # Encoder the labels ('Fizz','FizzBuzz', 'Buzz', 'None') in (0,1,2,3)